tensorone logo

 Agent Roles

-• Executor: Runs the model call or chain
+• Executor: Runs the model or chain

 Runtime Behavior